Welcome to Middle School

 - Grade 8 Course of Study

-- Humanities Exploratory Classes
+- Visual Arts Exploratory Classes

 - STEM Exploratory Classes